Höegh transports record-breaking heavy unit from India

 Experience is critical

 Höegh Autoliners’ team visited the customer’s factory to inspect the cargo and prepare a technical evaluation for handling the sensitive cargo.
 A solution was then developed by the Operations team for stuffing the cargo onto the rolltrailer.
-By rolling the breakbulk cargo on board the vessel, it reduces the risk of damage compared to lifting, ensuring a smoother and safer transport option.
+Rolling the breakbulk cargo on board the vessel, reduces the risk of damage compared to lifting, ensuring a smoother and safer transport option.

 Ensuring a safe voyage

-Under the supervision of Höegh’s Port Captain, the heavy breakbulk unit was stuffed securely on to Höegh Autoliners’ rolltrailer and loaded on board the vessel.
-Once inside, the Generator was securely lashed on the main deck by an experienced cargo handling team, in accordance to Höegh’s detailed method statement.
+Under the supervision of Höegh’s Port Captain, the heavy breakbulk unit was stuffed securely onto Höegh Autoliners’ rolltrailer and loaded on board the vessel.
+Once inside, the Generator was securely lashed on the main deck by an experienced cargo handling team, in accordance with Höegh’s detailed method statement.
 Stowing the cargo underdeck also ensures the sensitive cargo would not be exposed to seawater during the entire sea journey to Barcelona.

 Atuldutt Sharma, Breakbulk Sales Manager in India says,